Patient information: Tremor (Beyond the Basics)

 Clinical manifestations of Parkinson disease

-Diagnosis of Parkinson disease
+Diagnosis and differential diagnosis of Parkinson disease

 Overview of tremor

-Pharmacologic treatment of essential tremor
+Treatment and prognosis of essential tremor

 Surgical treatment of essential tremor

 Wilson disease: Diagnostic tests